Settling

 Coagulants and flocculants

-Lamella clarifiers are not suitable for storing sludge.
+The lamella clarifier is not designed to store sludge.
 On the other hand, the settling digester is specifically designed for this function.
-Usually, all structures used to store mud are made of concrete.
+Usually, all structures used to store sludge are made of concrete.

-The mud concentration depends on its residence time.
+The sludge concentration depends on its residence time.
 However, this progression in concentration is not linear.
-After a while, usually 6 months, the concentration will practically not fluctuate.
-However, choosing a large clarifier for sludge storage can increase sludge concentration by as much as 50%!
+After a certain period, usually 6 months, the concentration hardly varies.
+However, using a large settling tank for sludge storage can increase sludge concentration by 50%!
 Donc, cela diminue d’autant le volume des boues et du coût les coûts d’exploitations !

-Finally, after a certain plant size, the mud volume produced is so large that other extraction technologies such as belt filters or centrifugation have to be considered.
+Finally, after a certain plant size, the sludge volume produced is so large that other extraction technologies such as belt filters or centrifugation have to be considered.

 Other parameters